SoftWare2022Testing/CydiOS/README.md

 To run it, you need use CrackerXI+ or other tools to decrypt the IPA and then exetract the executable file (i.e., app binary).
 After that, use ``scp ipAddressofYouriPhone@location_of_the_binary ./`` to transfer the executable file to your PC.

-Then, run the following commands in a termnial window and you can get the analysis result:
+Then, run the following commands in a termnial window and you can see the analysis result:
 ```
 cd static analysis
 ./cydios_simulate -m scan -i objc-msg-xref -f location_or_the_test_app_binary -d 'antiWrapper=1'